 Environmental Regulation.
-Gas utilities are subject to continuing environmental regulation.
-Federal, state and local standards and procedures that regulate the environmental impact of gas utilities are subject to change.
+Water utilities are subject to continuing environmental regulation.
+Federal, state and local standards and procedures that regulate the environmental impact of water utilities are subject to change.
 These changes may arise from continuing legislative, regulatory and judicial action regarding such standards and procedures.
 Consequently, there can be no assurance that facilities in operation will remain subject to the regulations currently in effect, will always be in compliance with future regulations or will always be able to obtain all required operating permits.
 An inability to comply with environmental standards could result in reduced operating levels and fines.
-Legislative, regulatory, administrative or enforcement actions involving environmental controls could also adversely affect the operation of the facilities of the Gas System.
+Legislative, regulatory, administrative or enforcement actions involving environmental controls could also adversely affect the operation of the facilities of the Water System.
 For example, if property of the District is determined to be contaminated by hazardous materials, the District could be liable for significant clean-up costs even if it were not responsible for the contamination.
 See "ENVIRONMENTAL MATTERS" included elsewhere in this Official Statement and Note 14 to the District's Audited Financial Statements included in APPENDIX B to this Official Statement.

 Natural Disasters or Terrorist Attacks.
-The occurrence of a terrorist attack in the District or natural disasters, such as fires, tornados, earthquakes, floods or droughts, could damage the District's facilities, affect gas supply, interrupt services or otherwise impair operations and the ability of the Gas System to produce revenues.
+The occurrence of a terrorist attack in the District or natural disasters, such as fires, tornados, earthquakes, floods or droughts, could damage the District's facilities, affect water supply, interrupt services or otherwise impair operations and the ability of the Water System to produce revenues.

-Availability of Gas.
-In the event the District is unable to obtain sufficient gas to deliver to meet its need or other emergency conditions occur, such as the temporary or long-term unavailability of gas due to a force majeure event impacting a pipeline, there is no assurance that the District will be able to maintain a source of gas to supply its customers.
-The inability of the District to deliver gas to its customers would negatively impact the revenues available for debt service on the District's gas system bonds, including the 2018 Bonds, and could have significant negative political implications.
+Availability of Water.
+In the event the District is unable to obtain sufficient water to treat and deliver to meet its need or other emergency conditions occur, there is no assurance that the District will be able to maintain a source of water to supply its customers.

-Aging of the Pipeline Infrastructure.
-The District has approximately 318 miles of cast iron gas main in the ground, some of which is 130 years old.
-While there has been no regulatory mandate to remove or replace these lines, there may be regulatory mandates in the future.
-In 2008, the District started a plan to replace these cast iron pipelines and implemented a "Gas Infrastructure Replacement"

-charge to its customer base that is planned to be able to pay for the cast iron main replacement.
-To date, approximately 237 miles of the cast iron pipelines have been replaced with a goal to replace all of the cast iron pipelines by 2027.
-Should there be regulatory mandates that require acceleration of this plan, should the cost of replacement become significantly higher than the estimate, or should the District believe that it needs to accelerate the plan, there could be impact to the District.
+Aging of the Pipe Infrastructure.
+The District has over 1200 miles of cast iron pipe in the ground, some of which is more than 50 years old.
+While there has been no regulatory mandate on how quickly this must be removed and replaced, there may be regulatory mandates in the future.
+In 2008, the District started a plan to replace this cast iron pipe over a 50 year period.
+The District implemented a "Water Infrastructure Replacement" charge to its customer base that is planned to be able to pay for the cast iron pipe replacement.
+Should there be regulatory mandates that require acceleration of this plan, should the cost of replacement become significantly higher than the estimate, or should the District believe that they need to accelerate the plan, there could be impact to the District.

 Miscellaneous Factors.
-The gas supply industry in general has experienced, or may in the future experience, problems including (a) the effects of inflation on the costs of operation of facilities, (b) uncertainties in predicting future demand requirements, such as with a particularly warm winter, (c) increased financing requirements coupled with the increased cost and uncertain availability of capital, and (d) compliance with rapidly changing environmental, safety and licensing regulations and requirements.
+The water supply industry in general has experienced, or may in the future experience, problems including (a) the effects of inflation on the costs of operation of facilities, (b) uncertainties in predicting future demand requirements, such as with a particularly rainy summer, (c) increased financing requirements coupled with the increased cost and uncertain availability of capital, (d) compliance with rapidly changing environmental, safety and licensing regulations and requirements, and (e) impact of customer conservation and using lower amounts of water.